 Aarhus is the second largest city in Denmark.
 However, despite being the second largest city, it is quite easy to cover it on foot just in 2 days.
 Basically, Aarhus is a perfect weekend gateway from Copenhagen or Amsterdam.
 I visited Aarhus while moving from Amsterdam to Copenhagen and it turned out to be a pleasant surprise during my Europe Backpacking Trip.
 Read more

 Aarhus, a tiny sleeping beauty at the coast of is a perfect weekend gateway from Copenhagen.
-However, my visit to this less frequented city made me realise that it can be a base to visit many remarkable towns in Denmark including the hometown of H.C Anderson, Odense and Skagen.
+However, my visit to this less frequented city made me realise that it can be a base to visit many remarkable towns in Denmark including the hometown of H.C Anderson, Odense, and Skagen.
 Aarhus has been like a discovery during my months-long solo backpacking trip to Europe.
+Hereby, I have tried compiling some of the best things to do in Aarhus.
 Read more

 If we would call Salzburg a city of panoramic viewpoints, it wouldn’t be an exaggeration at all.
 In fact, a whole day can be spent in finding these best views from various points in Salzburg.
 While some are easily reachable by the cable cars, others can be accessed by beautiful and secluded hiking trails.
 Salzburg’s ideal location on the bank of the river Salzach tucked in between two steep hilly range makes it offer a number of viewpoints right within the city.